Sampreet/qom/README.md

 ***Note: To run the GUI modules, `pyqt` should be installed separately.***

-Once the dependencies are installed, the toolbox can be installed via PyPI (last release: v0.9.0) or locally (latest version: v1.0.0).
+Once the dependencies are installed, the toolbox can be installed via PyPI or locally.

+The documentation of the latest release is available [here](https://sampreet.github.io/qom-docs).

 ### Installing via PyPI